gotchoices/MyCHIPs/doc/learn-protocol.md

 <p align="center"><img src="figures/Lifts-1.jpg" width="500" title="Visualizing a lift"></p>

-For a linear lift, just imagine the tally between A and B does not (or need not) exist.
+For a linear lift, imagine the tally between A and B does not (or need not) exist.

 #### Proposal